 Upgrading your phone usually brings with it excitement and stress in equal measures.
-You get to choose a new, better handset, but at the same time you’re probably not looking forward to the hassle of replacing your most important device.
+You get to choose a new, better handset, but at the same time you have to make sure you don't lose anything you need when replacing your most important device.

-Thankfully, transferring data onto your new phone is much simpler than it was a few years ago, when Android customers had to resort to glitchy apps, dodgy Bluetooth connections or simply plugging both devices into a laptop or PC and hoping for the best.
+Thankfully, transferring data onto your new phone is much simpler than it was several years ago, when Android customers had to resort to glitchy apps, dodgy Bluetooth connections or simply plugging both devices into a laptop or PC and hoping for the best.

 We’ve put together a handy step-by-step guide to make switching handsets as painless as possible.

 1. How to back up all your data

 First things first, you must make sure you’ve backed up all your data.
 This is actually a very sensible thing to do, regardless of whether or not you’re switching handsets.

 After all, although smartphones are pretty sturdy nowadays, you never know what accident could befall your phone.
 And if your device is ever damaged or stolen, you’ll be very glad you backed up all your contacts, messages and photos.

 Back up your phone automatically using your Google account

 When you first set up your Android phone, you were probably asked to sign in or register for a Gmail account.
 Not only does this enable you to download apps using Google Play, it also means that Google has got you covered when it comes to backing up important data, such as contacts and calendars.